 Calif.
-Man Allegedly Murders Wealthy Male Lover — and Then Covers It Up with His Pregnant Girlfriend
+Man Allegedly Murders Wealthy Male Lover for His Millions — Then Covers It Up with His Pregnant Girlfriend

 A friend of Merendino’s in Rosarito describes some suspicions about Meza’s intentions, but not that he might be dangerous.

-“I know that David was much younger and very handsome, so part of me was worried that he was a gold-digger,” restaurant owner Bo Bendana says.
+“I know that David was much younger and very handsome, so part of me was worried that he was a gold-digger,” restaurant owner Bo Bendana tells PEOPLE.
 “But [I] never thought that it [would] turn violent.”

 Merendino was “very funny and very generous,” Bendana says.
 And “he loved David so much.”
 However, Bendana says he never met Meza, despite Merendino’s plans to the contrary, as Meza was always unavailable.

-On the night Merendino died, Bendana says he’d asked him to reserve his restaurant’s “most romantic table,” with the “most expensive bottle of champagne” — to celebrate his condo closing with Meza.
+On the night Merendino died, Bendana says he’d asked him to reserve his restaurant’s “most romantic table,” with the “most expensive bottle of champagne” — to celebrate his Baja California condo closing with Meza.

+“David was a con, and he knew what he was doing from day one,” Bendana says.

+Chuck Hart, an acquaintance of Merendino who met him and Meza in Mexico a few months before the killing, tells PEOPLE something similar: “He was very much smitten by David.
+[But] I didn’t think it was a mutual relationship.
+I thought David was along for the ride.”

+They all had drinks together once, Hart says.
+Meza “didn’t say a word the entire time.
+He just stared at everybody.
+I didn’t see any enthusiasm … at all.”

-“David was a con, and he knew what he was doing from day one,” Bendana says. “[It’s] heart-breaking because Jake worked hard his whole life and [had] been waiting for the moment where he [could] retire and spend the rest of his life with the man he loved in a town he loved.”
+“[It’s] heart-breaking,” Bendana says, “because Jake worked hard his whole life and [had] been waiting for the moment where he [could] retire and spend the rest of his life with the man he loved in a town he loved.”

 A Contested Will